 “Listen, I tell you a mystery: We will not all sleep, but we will all be changed–in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.” –1 Corinthians 15:51-52

 Sacred, mystical elements are sprinkled throughout the story: a virgin gives birth; her firstborn son becomes the most famous man who has ever lived and turns the entire world on its head.
-After being ripped to shreds and dying on a plank of wood, he comes out of the grave alive, with the marks of his execution still on his body.
+After being ripped to shreds, he hangs dying on a plank of wood, then comes out of the grave alive, with the marks of his execution still on his body.
 Around 500 people testify to seeing him alive after his crucifixion.

 The word “martyr” comes from the Greek word mártys, which means “witness.”
 If we can trust the etymological construction, these people died because of their testimony about Jesus.
 The question comes to mind: How many people would willingly die for a lie?

 I had a conversation about this with a co-worker several years ago.
 His assertion was that the Apostles were starry-eyed sycophants whose enthusiasm for Jesus’ teaching explains why they martyred themselves.
 I don’t know about you, but even if I had been one of the 500 witnesses who saw the risen Christ, I can’t say for sure that I wouldn’t back down at the threat of a gruesome death.
 Even Galileo chose survival after being warned by Catholic Church leaders to recant his statements about heliocentrism.
 And he was telling the truth.